Hand Eye Coordination for Hitting

 Routine Practice Recommended

-Importantly, improving and then maintaining a hitter’s highest degree of hand-eye coordination requires routine hitting practice.
+Importantly, improving and then maintaining a hitter’s highest degree of hand eye coordination requires routine hitting practice.
 Include a few drills which require at least 100 swings at a moving object, any moving object.
 Here are some of our favorite hand eye batting drills.

 Drill 1 – “Hit Small Balls”